Master of Theology (ThM)

 At least one-half of the coursework towards the ThM must be completed through on-campus classes offered at the Grand Rapids campus or any of the global campuses (modular or intensive-style courses offered at any campus qualify as on-campus courses).
 As many of the ThM courses are offered via modular format (usually intensive week-long courses), this means the accepted ThM student does not have to relocate to complete the ThM program.
 Completion of the program will require, however, a number of week-long trips back and forth to a campus where the ThM is offered (whether this is the Grand Rapids campus or another global campus).

-Up to one-half of the coursework may be completed through a combination of: 1) live-streamed courses (i.e., courses that virtually “meet” synchronously with on-campus classes); 2) independent studies (a maximum of two courses can be taken as independent study); or 3) transfer of credit from another institution.
+Up to one-half of the coursework may be completed through a combination of: 1) live-streamed courses (i.e., courses that virtually “meet” synchronously with on-campus classes); 2) directed studies (a maximum of one course can be taken as directed study); or 3) transfer of credit from another institution.

 Areas of Concentration